 Karen Nakamura is a cultural and visual anthropologist whose research focuses on disability, sexuality, and minority social movements in contemporary Japan.
 Her first book, Deaf in Japan, was on sign language, identity, and deaf social movements.
 She recently finished a second book on schizophrenia and mental illness in Japan entitled, A Disability of the Soul.
 For the past year, she has been working on a project exploring the intersections of disability, gender, and sexuality.

-Juana María Rodríguez is Professor in the Gender and Women's Studies Department and in the Performance Studies Graduate Group at UC Berkeley.
-She is the author of two books, Queer Latinidad: Identity Practices, Discursive Spaces (NYU 2003) and Sexual Futures, Queer Gestures, and Other Latina Longings (NYU 2014) and has published numerous articles related to her research interests in sexuality studies, queer activism in a transnational American context, critical race theory, technology and media arts, a
+Juana María Rodríguez is Professor in the Ethnic Studies Department and in the Performance Studies Graduate Group at UC Berkeley.
+She is the author of two books, Queer Latinidad: Identity Practices, Discursive Spaces (NYU 2003) and Sexual Futures, Queer Gestures, and Other Latina Longings (NYU 2014) and has published numerous articles related to her research interests in sexuality studies, queer activism in a transnational American context, critical race theory, technology and media arts, and Latin@ an